Huge List of Ways to Reduce Your Plastic Consumption and Waste

 Don’t buy crappy plastic decorations no matter what holiday it is.

-They’re not worth it and you’re home will look way more like all those lovely Pinterest or HGTV photos if you go with quality handmade, homemade, and/or natural decor.
+They’re not worth it and your home will look way more like all those lovely Pinterest or HGTV photos if you go with quality handmade, homemade, and/or natural decor.
 Plus if you go the handmade or natural route you bring the family together for a walk outside to find things like pine cones or a day of crafting.
 Learn about Decorating with Native Evergreens in the South.

 Make your own laundry powder.